 Although it isn’t a genuine reason, many expert turtle owners believe in it.
 Similarly, you will find it surprisingly reasonable too.

-In the wild, turtles are always at the risk of being hunted by large predators.
+In the wild, turtles are always at risk of being hunted by large predators.
 So, they always look for ways to protect themselves from predators.
 Stacking up on one another is a possible technique to stop their hunting.

 Turtles are small creatures.
 So, when they bask in a spot standstill, they run the risk of being hunted.
 When they stack on each other, they look bigger.
 This way, turtles create an illusion during their basking time and save themselves from predators.